apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 Test server: Quad-Core Hyper Thread 4 Intel Core i5-7500, 8GB RAM, 1TB disk, Ubuntu 18.04 LTS.

-Test scenario: The data and test scenarios here are based on the paper [1].
+Test scenario: The data and test scenarios here are based on the paper<sup>[1]</sup>.
 Case 1 involves performing prime number calculations using sysbench with a concurrency of 4.
 The reported metric is the number of events per second.
 This scenario represents a pure computational workload where almost all instructions run in the user space, and syscalls can be ignored.
 Therefore, in theory, the performance of different container technologies should be similar.

 Test results: The CPU performance of various containers is similar.
 Compared to bare metal, the performance degradation in other scenarios is around 4%.